Bosence/GameJolt-C--API/README.markdown

 ## GameJolt C# API
 A wrapper for the GameJolt API service.
-Written, so you don't have to.
+Written, so *you* don't have to.

 ## Features
-* lots
-* of
-* things
-* *hopefully*

-There are some additional functions that are exposed, required to operate with the API.
-This will be properly written once the wrapper is in a usable state.
+* Lightweight and self inclusive; no nasty dependencies
+* Powerful; it does what it needs to, the way it should
+* Extendable; use our netcode or json decoders if you need to
+* Straightforward; hopefully it's documentated well enough you shouldn't need to ask

+## Help
+If you have issues with setting up something, we're available for help!
+Contact us [](here) and [](here).